Frequently Asked Questions

 This is how the Latin American Medical School was founded: Cuba offered 500 full scholarships per year, for the next ten years, to students from the four nations affected by Hurricanes Mitch and Georges.
 In this way, Cuba would be training 5000 new doctors — young people who would not otherwise have had access to medical education — to serve in communities which had never had access to quality medical care.
 The only condition attached to the scholarship was that the students had to make a commitment to return to their home countries, where they would provide medical service in the communities where they were most needed — the poorest, the hardest-hit, the most remote communities of their home countries.
 The campus of a former naval academy on Cuba’s north coast, just west of Havana, was quickly refurbished for this purpose, and the Latin American School of Medicine opened officially in March 1999.

 The program was tremendously successful from the time it started.
 Other nations heard about the program and inquired about sending their own students.
-The program quickly grew to include students from 30 nations of Africa and the Americas, and just recently expanded again to include more than 40 nations from many parts of the world.
+The program quickly grew to include students from 30 nations of Africa and the Americas, and now includes students from 124 countries.

 The Cuban Ministry of Public Health has been able to accommodate the growth because of the large number of trained physicians and professors in Cuba, and because of their unwavering commitment to the program.